 4. Bugatti Veyron Super Sport

 This is the same car which was at the top spot till 2017 but is addressed once again since the Hennessey broke its continuous reign by a month.
-This car was powered up to beat the SSC Ultimate Aero, originally but it ended up doing better than that.
-It beat all top speed records and now other cars are finding it tough to catch up.
+This car was powered up to beat the SSC Ultimate Aero originally, but it ended up doing better than that.
+It beat all top speed records of the time and other cars were finding it tough to catch up.

 - Redline: 267 mph or 429.87 kmph